josemarinfarina/SciBlend-AdvancedCore/README.md

    - Adjust scale factor if needed
    - Configure axis orientation
    - Set up material options
+   - Choose whether to overwrite the scene or add to it

 For animation sequences:
 1. Select all files in your time series (e.g., time_0.vtu, time_1.vtu, time_2.vtu)